 (French, b.1952) is a renowned photographer and painter, especially in Europe.
 His work presents a perfect synthesis of past experiences and artistic visual language.
-His recent plexiglass paintings explore concepts of light and color to depict visual landscapes with a strong appeal and poetical impact.
+His recent Plexiglas paintings explore concepts of light and color to depict visual landscapes with a strong appeal and poetical impact.
 Bustamante was born in Toulouse, France.
 He worked with photographer William Klein

 , which was exhibited in individual groups of two to 12 images.
-This series does not cover any specific region or time but evokes the viewer to find a place and time for the images in his or her mind.
-Bustamante has earned a number of accolades and recognition awards throughout his artistic career.
+This series does not cover any specific region or time, but asks the viewer to find a place and time for the images in his or her mind.
+Bustamante has earned a number of accolades and awards throughout his artistic career.
 In 2008, he was awarded the Chevalier de la Légion d'honneur medal.
-He represented France in 2003 at the 50th Venice Biennale.
+He also represented France in 2003 at the 50th Venice Biennale.

 at the Fruitmaker Gallery in Edinburgh, Scotland; Pedigree

 in 2009 at Galeria Filemona Soares in Lisbon, Portugal; Jean-Marc Bustamante: La Chambre des Saintes

 in Paris, France; and the Jean-Marc Bustamante: Lava II

 in 2008 at the Palais des Beaux-Arts, Brussels.